-An accessible name is the name of an element which is derived from one or more sources.
+An accessible name is the name of an element (not to be confused with the

-It is what is exposed to assistive technology, such as a screen‐reader when they access the element, or what a speech recognition user would need to say to access that element.
+name attribute on form fields).
+It is what is exposed to assistive technology, for example it is what is read out to a screen‐reader when they access the element, and it is what a speech recognition user would need to say to access that element on the page.

 You can see the accessible names of elements in most browser developer tools by inspecting the element and checking the accessibility panel.